-You can expect that this group of users know how to work with technical devices like smartphones.
+You can expect that this group of users knows how to work with technical devices like smartphones.

 For this target group, it’s helpful to focus on the value you can offer.

-Trip.com offers the users a benefit-oriented onboarding process.
-It clearly communicates the benefits of their app in the headlines.
+Another great benefit-oriented onboarding example is given by Trip.com.
+It clearly communicates the benefits of its app in the headlines.

-The focus is on what the user can do with the app, instead of the benefits.
+The focus is on what the user can do with the app, instead of on the benefits.

 Of course, a combination of both types is possible.
 Sleepzy uses function-oriented onboarding.